rranelli/rranelli.github.io/_drafts/measuring-your-elixir-application.md

 ## 3rd step: Visualizing the metrics

 `>` Talk a little about Grafana.

+`>` "One weird trick to visualize counters from different nodes"

 ## N'th step: Where to go from here